NetApp/netapp-astra-toolkits/examples/gitlab/README.md

 ## Destroy

-To destroy all resources created by the [deploy](#deploy) action, run the following command:
+To destroy all resources created by the [deploy](#deploy) action, and any underlying backups, run the following command:

 ```text
 python3 ac_gitlab.py destroy